anthonyliriano/solana-cookbook/README.md

 # Solana Cookbook

-The Solana Cookbook is meant to house small digestible code snippets for someone that has no experience with blockchain or Solana to be able to grab and go.
+The Solana Cookbook is meant to house small digestible code snippets for someone that has no experience with blockchain or Solana to be able. to grab and go.

 ## Contributing